BCA-developer/emailer/README.md

 a registered domain,
 * associated that domain in DNS with the deployed application address,
-* included the  folder named Config at the top-level of your application containing a file named config.js containing a const JSON named config, containing a key named "domain" whose value is the registered domain, and
+* included the  folder named Config at the top-level of your application containing a file named config.js containing a const JSON named config, and containing a key named "domain" whose value is the registered domain..
-* included the .aws folder with credentials to the AWS account under the app profile.